orbeon/orbeon-forms-doc/Form-Runner:-Server-side-Embedding.md

 - include `orbeon-embedding.jar` under `WEB-INF/lib`
 - setup a filter in `WEB-INF/lib`
 - call the embedding API when producing a page

-The embedding JAR uses SLF4J for logging.
-If your application already uses SLF4J and already has slf4j-api.jar, you can remove the one provided by Orbeon under `WEB-INF/lib`.
-Otherwise, you must keep slf4j-api.jar in your application's `WEB-INF/lib` folder.

-*OPTIONAL: In addition, if you want to actually configure logging for the embedding library, you must add a logging adapter for SLF4j and the appropriate configuration file, for example for log4j.
-See the sample configuration file under `WEB-INF/classes/log4j.properties.template`.*

 This is a typical filter configuration: